22,000 NZ Post workers owed $38m in unpaid holiday pay

 "It's too early to say who exactly may be impacted, but some scenarios that typically result in underpayments are those employees who earn regular overtime or have a variable pattern of work.
 We'll be able to confirm with individuals who register, and start the back payments from July 2020," Boersen said.

-NZ Post is working with the Union to contact former employees to make sure they receive what's due to them.
+NZ Post is working with the union to contact former employees to make sure they receive what's due to them.

-Etū negotiation specialist Joe Gallagher said there had faced challenges in reaching some former employees.
+E tū negotiation specialist Joe Gallagher said it had faced challenges reaching some former employees.

 "NZ Post has written to their last known address, but as it dates back to 2010, many people's details may be out of date," Gallagher said.